 As General Manager of Galatoire’s and Galatoire’s "33" Bar & Steak, Billy Clark is responsible for the daily operations of the 111-year-old dining institution and its steakhouse counterpart.
 A veteran in the hospitality industry, Clark has prepared for his new role by spending more than 30 years at some of New Orleans’ most successful dining establishments.Clark is a lifelong resident of New Orleans.
 He holds a degree from the University of New Orleans and is a graduate of Jesuit High School.

 Chef Michael Sichel

-As Executive Chef of Galatoire’s and Galatoire’s 33 Bar & Steak, Michael Sichel manages two of the largest and busiest fine-dining kitchens in New Orleans, overseeing a staff of more than 30 and preparing the James Beard Award-winning restaurant’s signature dishes.
+As Executive Chef of Galatoire’s and Galatoire’s "33" Bar & Steak, Michael Sichel manages two of the largest and busiest fine-dining kitchens in New Orleans.
+He and his staff of more than 30 members prepare the James Beard award-winning restaurant’s signature dishes.

 In addition to his work to date in New Orleans, Sichel spent more than 13 years honing his cooking skills in Provence, France and in the kitchens of notable restaurants nationwide including Rubicon with Traci des Jardins in San Francisco and Gotham Bar & Grill with Alfred Portale in New York.
 Taking his culinary talents internationally, Sichel prepared meals for athletes and their families in the USA House during the 2012 London Olympics.